The Academic Program

-Students who study on a Colgate-directed study group or on an external approved program continue to pay Colgate tuition and are eligible for Colgate need-based financial aid when studying off campus.
-Students are billed for tuition by Colgate for the semester they will be off campus plus the cost of any room, board, or other expenses charged by the study group or approved program.
+All Colgate students who study on a Colgate-directed study group or on an external approved program continue to pay Colgate tuition and are eligible for Colgate need-based financial aid when studying off campus.
+Students are billed for tuition by Colgate for the semester they will be off campus plus the cost of any room, board, or other expenses charged by the individual study group or approved program.
 Students are responsible for paying other non-billable expenses, such as airfare, government visas, books, refundable deposits, optional fees, and personal incidentals directly.
 Off-campus study cost estimates are available on the OCS web pages at colgate.edu/OCS.

 Students receiving need-based financial aid will have their financial aid package reviewed by the Office of Financial Aid for the semester they will be abroad.
 Financial aid is applied to students’ accounts at the time of billing.
 Students are responsible for paying any balance due to Colgate.
 If there is a credit due, it will be released to the student shortly before the start of the semester.

 Financial aid may be increased to meet the additional cost of off-campus study for only one semester and one extended study.
-Students participating in an additional semester-long or extended study program will have their awards capped at the amount they would have received if they were to have remained on campus.
+Students participating in an additional semester-long or extended study program will have their awards capped at the amount they would have received if they were to remain on campus.

 For information regarding withdrawal from off-campus study, see Withdrawal and Refund Policy section in Expenses.